loskoderos/rabarbar/README.md

 --------------- | -------- | -----------
 url             | yes      | Website URL address. out             | yes      | Output filename.
-width           | yes      | Screenshot width in pixels. height          | yes      | Screenshot height in pixels. delay           | no       | Number of seconds to wait before grabbing a shot once the website is fully loaded. timeout         | no       | Max wait time for a page to be loaded in seconds. user-agent      | no       | Custom browser user agent.
+width           | no       | Screenshot width in pixels, default 1024. height          | no       | Screenshot height in pixels, default 1024. delay           | no       | Number of seconds to wait before grabbing a shot once the website is fully loaded. timeout         | no       | Max wait time for a page to be loaded in seconds. user-agent      | no       | Custom browser user agent.